 Students either (a) initiate and implement empirical research in an area of special interest or (b) participate in an ongoing empirical research project developed by a faculty member.
 For student-initiated projects, the student develops the research proposal, conducts the research and reports the research in standard APA format.
 For faculty-initiated research, students work one-on-one with the faculty member or as part of his/her research team of students.
 Activities may include doing library research, developing measures, collecting data, analyzing data and writing portions of research reports using APA style.
 Prerequisite: consent of supervising faculty member and gerontology program director.

 Provides first-hand experience in the field of aging services.
 Students engage in fieldwork with or advocating for older adults in a community setting.
-Students must work with a faculty advisor, typically the gerontology program director, to: (a) write the GERODAP proposal including objectives and how the objectives will be met, (b) write the GERODAP final paper, and (c) participate in the oral exam.
+Students must work with a faculty advisor, typically the gerontology program director, to: (a) write a proposal including objectives and strategies for meeting objectives, (b) write a paper in which gerontological concepts are applied to fieldwork experience, and (c) participate in an oral presentation.
 Evaluation is by the faculty advisor, a faculty reader, and the on-site supervisor.
 Prerequisites: 3 gerontology courses and consent of gerontology program director.

 This course is the third sequenced course of four practice courses required for all Social Work majors.
 The course incorporates knowledge and skill content developed in SWK 3370 and SWK 3383.
 Students examine the nature and development of social work group practice within task and treatment groups.
 Specific attention is given to group dynamics theory, leadership and group facilitation skills, stages of group development, theories and techniques adapted to a variety of treatment and task group settings, ethical standards for group practice, and cultural and ethnic consideration in social work group intervention.
 Students have the opportunity to demonstrate group facilitation and memberships skills in group labs.
 In addition, students receive instruction in implementing empirically based interventions in evaluating practice effectiveness.
 Prerequisites SWK 2240 and SWK 3370.